Getting Around Krabi

 There are taxi boats that run from Ao Nang to these beaches frequently throughout the day.

-The only downside is that you will have to wait until they have enough passengers which is usually a minimum of 8 people before they will depart.
+The only downside is that you will have to wait until they have enough passengers, which is usually a minimum of 8 people, before they will depart.

 Tickets for the longtail taxi boats can be purchased at the ticket office on the beach road in Ao Nang.

-The prices for these boat trips are fixed prices and displayed on a board outside the ticket office.
+The prices for these boat trips are fixed and displayed on a board outside the ticket office.

-From Ao Nang to Tonsai - West Railay or Phra Nang Beach we paid 100 baht per person or 200 baht return.
+From Ao Nang to Tonsai - West Railay or Phra Nang Beach, we paid 100 baht per person or 200 baht return.

-During the low season, longtail boats may not be able to leave directly from Ao Nang Beach and you may be transported by motorbike taxi to the Nopparatthara Pier for your departure.
+During the low season, longtail boats may not be able to leave directly from Ao Nang Beach, and you may be transported by motorbike taxi to the Nopparatthara Pier for your departure.

-To see the offshore islands you can also charter your own private
+To see the offshore islands, you can also charter your own private longtail boat and driver for the day.

-the same ticket office on the beach road at Ao Nang.
+You can book this service through the ticket office on the beach road at Ao Nang.

-Longtail boats can also be found at Nopparat Thara beach; Chao Fah Pier in Krabi Town; Klong Muang Beach and Railay Beach.
+Longtail boats can also be found at Nopparat Thara beach, Chao Fah Pier in Krabi Town, Klong Muang Beach and Railay Beach.

 Not only is there ample transport for getting around Krabi.